BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 * We can utilise scaling patterns such as **Fan-Out** or **Load Balancing** to ensure scale in our streams.

 ### Security

+We can utilise Entra ID and IAM roles to ensure best practises here.

 ### Cost-Effectiveness

-* Streaming can become quite expensive based on the data being collected.
+* This will be dependant on the data type/size collected.

 ### Speed to Develop

+* This will be slower than a batch processing option.
+However, we can speed this up by selecting the right technology that takes this into account (i.e., Kafka connectors).

 ### Data availability